BH-M87/roo-cli/README.md

 # Use test mode for writing tests
 roo new "Write unit tests for my authentication module" --mode test

+# Use orchestrator mode for complex workflows
+roo new "Build a complete web application with frontend and backend" --mode orchestrator
 ```

 ### Mode-Specific Settings